 BLE Advertising and scan response packets serve primarily to allow a Central device to find a Peripheral.
-The way to do this properly depends greatly on the product, but we’ll cover a lot of techniques and rules of thumb we’ve used at Argenox to help develop it, and they've worked out great for millions of devices.
+The way to do this properly depends greatly on the product, but we’ll cover a lot of techniques and rules of thumb we’ve used at Argenox to help develop products, and they've worked out great for hundreds of thousands of devices.

-It's important to know that aside from connecting, advertising packets also allow a product to communicate information in status.
-There's limitations in the amount of data and some other considerations like power consumption and security, but many applications that use connections don't necessarily need them and would be better off done mostly with smart advertising.
+It's important to know that aside from connecting, advertising packets also allow a product to communicate information and status.
+There's limitations in the amount of data and some other considerations like power consumption and security, but many applications that use connections don't necessarily need them and would be better off done with advertising.

 We’re not going to cover beacons here specifically because Beacons, both iBeacons, EddyStone and others have a fixed structure already defined and other articles already cover them.